 - $24 billion in aid to agricultural producers negatively affected by COVID-19.

 - Billions in funds to support educational programs, including the Higher Education Emergency Relief Fund for colleges and universities and the Elementary and Secondary School Emergency Relief Fund, which allocates funds for states to award in subgrants.

-- Nearly $3 billion to the Department of Defense, which includes $1 billion for Defense Production Act (“DPA”) purchases by DOD to increase supplies of medical and protective equipment.
+- Billions to the Department of Defense, including for Defense Production Act (“DPA”) purchases by DOD to increase supplies of medical and protective equipment.

 - Companies using COVID-19 funds for unauthorized purposes, such as stock buy-backs;

-- Small businesses that falsely certify that funds will be paid to employees, rent, mortgage or utility bills;
+- Small businesses and other fund recipients that falsely certify that funds will be used for authorized purposes;

 - Small businesses that lie about their affiliation with larger companies;